COSSAS/SOARCA-GUI/README.md

 > [!WARNING]
 > SOARCA-GUI is still in development and features for the base version v0.1 are still being added.

+> [!WARNING]
+> Under the hood we make HTMX call-backs to the SOARCA-GUI "backend", here we use polling.
+Somehow the polling behaviour is flagged by addblockers which block the poll to the backend.
+> Please add an exclusion for the SOARCA-GUI.
+This issue will be looked at in the future.

 A [Go](https://go.dev), [Templ](https://templ.guide/), [Tailwind CSS](https://tailwindcss.com/) and [HTMX](https://htmx.org/) based GUI for [SOARCA](https://github.com/COSSAS/SOARCA).